-Dr. Amber Learn earned a doctoral degree in clinical psychology from the California School of Professional Psychology (CSPP) at Alliant International University.
+Dr. Amber Learn earned a doctoral degree in clinical psychology from the California School of Professional Psychology (CSPP) at Alliant International University, San Diego.
 Dr. Learn (PSY 25444) currently works in private practice as a Clinical Psychologist, serving the community in Temecula Valley.
 She works with teens (14yrs. – 18+ yrs.), adults, and families to overcome challenges and assist with major life transitions.
-Her work focuses on several issues including: anger management, anxiety, depression, men’s issues, fear/phobias, obsessive-compulsive disorder, bipolar disorder, divorce recovery, impulse control disorders, health and wellness, trichotillomania, dermatillomania, defiant behaviors, difficult life transitions, relationship troubles, postpartum adjustment, partner-relational problems, parent-child issues, co-parenting, and academic underachievement.
+Her work focuses on several issues including: anger management, anxiety, depression, fear/phobias, obsessive-compulsive disorder, bipolar disorder, divorce recovery, impulse control disorders, ADHD, trichotillomania, dermatillomania, defiant behaviors, difficult life transitions, relationship troubles, postpartum adjustment, partner-relational problems, parent-child issues, co-parenting, and academic underachievement.
 She often works from a Cognitive-Behavioral and Family Systems orientation.

 Throughout her career, Dr. Learn has served as a Behavioral Coach with New Haven Youth and Family Services working with adolescents and their caretakers in residential treatment centers and private homes to help manage high-risk behaviors.
 At Springall Academy, a public school for special needs children, Dr. Learn provided individual psychotherapy, group psychotherapy, and crisis intervention to children and adolescents with mood disorders, learning disabilities, and behavior problems.
 She has also worked at Harmonium, Inc., a non-profit community clinic, where she provided short and long-term psychotherapy to adults, adolescents, and families to overcome struggles and minimize problem behaviors.
 At Harmonium, she led parenting groups focusing on issues that parents struggle with while raising teenagers.
 She also led anger management, anti-theft, and substance abuse groups.

 Dr. Learn has worked at the Yolo County District Attorney’s Office, serving as an advocate for victims and witnesses of violent crime.
 She has also worked at the UCSD Medical Center providing short-term therapy to individuals and groups on the inpatient psychiatric unit.
 In the UCSD Clinical Trials department, she conducted pharmaceutical research with populations diagnosed with Schizophrenia, Bipolar I Disorder, Generalized Anxiety Disorder, and Attention Deficient disorders.